Ford CEO calls for US battery production to avoid shortage

 SK Innovation of South Korea, Ford's battery supplier for its upcoming electric F-150 pickup, recently lost an intellectual-property case brought by rival LG Chem, also from South Korea.

-The International Trade Commission banned SK Innovation from importing batteries to the US for 10 years, but allowed the company to import components for the next four years for the batteries that will power the plug-in F-150 coming in 2022.
+The International Trade Commission banned SK Innovation from importing batteries to the US for 10 years, but allowed the company to import components for the next four years for the batteries that will power the plug-in F-150 coming next year.

 Mr Farley has called on both companies to negotiate a settlement.
 But he also believes the US needs to in-source battery production to resolve supply and labour issues that could disrupt the industry's broad roll-out of electric vehicles over the next decade.